Harmonic functions and instanton moduli spaces on the multi-Taub--NUT space

 One can then see that the positive harmonic functions of (\ref{dekompozicio})---from which our anti-instantons $[\nabla_{\tilde{A}_{y,\lambda}}]$ stem---can also be regarded as elements of $\ext^1(\ZZ ;\cj_Y,\co_{\ZZ}(-2))$ hence they describe extensions of two coherent sheaves

-Restricting this to $Z$, the resulting sheaves ${\cal F}(-1)$ will be locally free hence provide us with rank 2 holomorphic vector bundles $F(-1)$ over $Z$.
+Restricting this to $Z$, the resulting sheaves $\cf (-1)$ will be locally free hence provide us with rank 2 holomorphic vector bundles $F(-1)$ over $Z$.

 Our aim is now to understand those twisted vector bundles together with their canonical sections among the aforementioned vector bundles over $Z$ which are associated to pure Green functions.
 We want to show that for two points $y,{\rm e}^{\ii\tau }y\in M_V$ on the same $S^1$-orbit, these twisted vector bundles are isomorphic.

-For this purpose, it is sufficient to work over the open twistor space $Z\subset\ZZ$, because we are only interested in the real lines lying over points $y\in M_V$ at finite distance.
+For this purpose we have to construct the real structure on $Z$ which gives rise to the multi-Taub--NUT geometry.
+It is sufficient to work over the open twistor space $Z\subset\ZZ$, because we are only interested in the real lines lying over points $y\in M_V$ at finite distance.
 Therefore we take a closer look at this space.